MicrosoftDocs/fabric-docs/docs/governance/governance-compliance-overview.md

 |[Workspaces](#workspaces)|[Securing Fabric items within a workspace](#securing-items-in-a-workspace)|[Purview for governance across the org](#purview-for-governance-across-the-org)*|[Admin monitoring](#admin-monitoring)|
 |[Capacities](#certifications)|[Securing data in Fabric items](#securing-data-in-fabric-items)|||
 |[Metadata scanning](#metadata-scanning)|[Auditing](#auditing)|||
-* Requires additional licensing
+*Requires additional licensing

 ## Manage your data estate

+This section describes some of the main features you can use to help manage your data estate.

 ### Admin portal

-DONE
-The Microsoft Fabric admin portal is a centralized place that allows your organization’s administrators to control your overall Fabric estate.
+The Microsoft Fabric admin portal is a centralized place that allows your organization's administrators to control your overall Fabric estate.
 This includes settings that govern Microsoft Fabric.
 For example, you can make changes to tenant settings, govern capacities, domains, and workspaces, and control how users interact with Microsoft Fabric.
 To provide flexibility, some aspects of administration and governance can be delegated to capacities, domains, and workspaces so the respective admins can manage them in their scope.

+For more information about the admin portal, see [What is the admin portal?](../admin/admin-center.md).

 **Guidance**: The admin portal enables domain and capacity admins to manage their respective domains and capacities, while allowing tenant admins to manage all capacities and domains across the tenant.

 ### Tenant, domain, and workspace settings

-NOT DONE:
-Administrators on the tenant, domain, and workspace levels have controls to set certain settings which can allow certain functionality for a subset of users / privileged users or explicitly deny access to certain functionality and actions on different levels.
-This equates to applying tenant level settings / (non-negotiable) controls at the tenant admin level.
-Domain administrators have a limited set of delegated settings , which they are empowered to override.
-Tenant administrators can also decide on which users / groups are allowed to create workspaces.
+Tenant, domain, and workspace admins each have settings within their scope that they can configure to control who has access to certain functionalities at different levels.
+Some tenant-level settings can be delegated to domain and capacity admins.

-**Guidance**: The Fabric admins define tenant-wide settings, and the domain admins are expected to override the settings as needed.
+**Guidance**: Fabric admins should define tenant-wide settings, leaving domain admins to override delegated settings as needed.
 Individual teams (workspace owners) are expected to define their own more granular workspace-level controls and settings.

 ### Domains
-DONE

 Domains are a way of logically grouping together all the data in an organization that is relevant to particular areas or fields, for example, by business unit.
 One of the most common uses for domains is to group data by business department, making it possible for departments to manage their data according to their specific regulations, restrictions, and needs.